 Discussion

 The New World diploid cottons comprise a monophyletic assemblage of primarily Mexican, D-genome species that are of interest because of their involvement in origin of the allopolyploid (AD-genome) cottons, which include the commercially important species G. hirsutum (upland cotton) and G. barbadense (Pima cotton) (reviewed in Wendel and Grover, 2015).
 In addition, previous work has indicated that several species in the group have complex evolutionary histories involving cryptic interspecific hybridization and introgression (all earlier citations).
-Here we employed whole genome resequencing data to generate an average of ~170 M reads for 22 accessions representing all species in the subgenus, representing ~33X genomic coverage (genome sizes are approximately 880 Mb) per sample.
+Here we employed whole genome resequencing data to generate an average of ~170 M reads for 22 accessions representing all species in the subgenus, producing ~33X genomic coverage (genome sizes are approximately 880 Mb) per sample.
 We used these data to reassess the phylogenetic history of the subgenus and provide a temporal framework for its diversification; to explore further earlier hypotheses of interspecific introgression; and to create a comparative molecular evolutionary perspective on genomic diversification in a group of 13-14 relatively closely related species.
 Each of these topics is discussed in turn below.

 Phylogenetic and geographic history of subgenus Houzingenia.